UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 ===========================================

 Once your repository is setup, it's good to get familiar with your repository view.
-You should see a tab there called "Pull Requests": they indicate code changes that are desired to be pulled into a main repository;
+You should see a tab there called "Pull Requests": they indicate code changes that are desired to be pulled into a main repository.
-by default you should see one already there called "Feedback".
+By default you should see one already there called "Feedback".
 Go ahead and click on it, and take a look at "Files Changed" tab - as of now it should show "No changes to show".
 As you start committing your code you will see your changes there.

 Committing your code